-The Hobart Port air station, located on Princes Wharf in the CSIRO site was established in early 2017 to monitor ambient concentrations of sulphur dioxide principally from ships docked in the Hobart port area, and was chosen after preliminary air dispersion computer modelling was conducted.
+The Hobart Port air station, previously located on Princes Wharf in the CSIRO site, was established by EPA Tasmania in early 2017 to monitor ambient concentrations of sulfur dioxide principally from ships docked in the Hobart port area.
+The location for the station was chosen after preliminary air dispersion computer modelling was conducted.

 We thank CSIRO Marine and Atmosphere flagship for access to the site on their wharf.

 Further information on sulfur dioxide and oxides of nitrogen can be found via the links on our major air pollutants page.

 Enquiries specific to health-related concerns in relation to emissions from cruise ships should be directed to the Department of Health.